dannuzak/15w-Technigo-project-todos/README.md

 The app functions:
 - to addd tasks
 - list tasks
-- toggle weather a task is done or not
+- toggle wether a task is done or not

 ## How I buit it